-In particular, as far as the locally regulated population is concerned, the content of Section III, paragraph 2.1, bullet point 3. and 4. of the New Provisions must be applied disregarding any inconsistency with the content of the Document.
+In particular, as far as the locally regulated population is concerned, the content of Section III, paragraph 2.1, bullet point 3. and 4. of the New Provisions must be applied disregarding any inconsistency with the content of the Document, with the exception of the locally regulated population whose annual variable remuneration does not exceed EUR 50,000.00 and does not represent more than one third of the total annual remuneration2.
+Where the variable part exceeds 50,000 euros, it will be deferred over 4 or 5 years.